linux-kdevops/kdevops-history/docs/the-gen-hosts-ansible-role.md

 selftests, and although a rule behind support for kernel seflftests was to not have rules, a basic rule of thumb was for them to not take too long.
-The default kernel selftests timeout is 45 seconds, and we already have 96 selftests which override this timeout ot be greater than 45 seconds.
+The default kernel selftests timeout is 45 seconds, and we already have 96 selftests which override this timeout to be greater than 45 seconds.
 So now we have many kernel selftests and running all kernel selftests can take time.
 Likewise kernel selftests does not treat a timeout as fatal.
-We now have upstream kernel sefltests support [to override the default selftets timeout on test runners](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f6a01213e3f812b645cd1079167bf47fc45bb0c8) and this enables test runners like kdevops to let dedicated test workflows override the default timeout of 45 seconds and if we want let us worfklow treat these as fatal.
+We now have upstream kernel sefltests support [to override the default selftets timeout on test runners](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f6a01213e3f812b645cd1079167bf47fc45bb0c8) and this enables test runners like kdevops to let dedicated test workflows override the default timeout of 45 seconds and if we want let us workflow treat these as fatal.

 What kdevops does then is to let us parallelize kernel selftests by having